Wheezy and Jessie are words thrown around the Raspberry Pi community frequently. What do they mean and why should you care?

 sudo bash pinet

 Follow onscreen instructions for the installation.
-Make sure to select Alpha as your release channel.
+Make sure to select Alpha (or Beta) as your release channel.